Pedro Ribeiro (football manager)

-Pedro Ricardo Torres Ribeiro (born 26 November 1985) is a Portuguese football manager.
+Pedro Ricardo Torres Ribeiro (born 26 November 1985) is a Portuguese football manager who is in charge of Liga 3 club Oliveirense.

 He began coaching at age 19, and worked as an assistant at Porto and other clubs under Vítor Pereira.
 He managed Belenenses SAD briefly in the Primeira Liga, and four clubs in the second tier.

 Career

 Early career and assistant

 Born in Guimarães, Braga District, Ribeiro had a modest career as a football player, and started his coaching career when he was 19 years old.
 Before starting his senior professional coaching career, he coached F.C.
 Tirsense and F.C.
 Vizela youth teams.
 He became assistant coach at C.D.
 Feirense in the second division under Quim Machado and helped the team gain promotion to the Primeira Liga.

 Ribeiro then worked in the FC Porto scouting department, working directly with the first team as an opponent team analyst and scout.
 He was at Porto under André Villas-Boas, Jesualdo Ferreira and Vítor Pereira.
 Pereira invited him to work on his technical staff, as assistant coach.
 He held this position for him until 2017, at Porto, Al-Ahli Saudi FC, Olympiacos FC, Fenerbahçe S.K. and TSV 1860 Munich.